top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-Having Members at our Site helps us stay fresh – by training someone who has never done this work before, they bring something new to the team, and help us keep it real.
+Having Corpsmembers at our site helps us stay fresh – by training someone who has never done this work before, Corpsmembers bring something new to the team and help us keep it real.
 I am constantly learning from them, and they help keep it exciting and fun.
 They also help remind us of our connection to the community, through the Watershed Awareness Volunteer Event.
 Without WSP, sometimes that connection gets lost, because we are so focused on the work we are doing here.

 Seth Ricker